 “There is a very fine line between loving life and being greedy for it.”

 If we were to look at human evolution as an alchemical process, we would see we have become fixated in the pursuit of the gold to such a degree that we are denying the value of the process of getting to it.
 Instead of valuing refinement through work and understanding, we attempt any shortcut we can find that promises at least the convincing appearance of success.
-We have objectified the idea of the gold as something that can be grabbed or taken immediately and lost sight of the truth that finding the gold is in no way separate from the journey it takes to get to it.
+We have objectified the idea of the gold as something that can be grabbed or taken immediately and lost sight of the truth that finding the true gold is in no way separate from the journey it takes to get to it.

 We tap the nectar and throw away the pulp, pulp which would otherwise bring us the sustenance needed to draw forth more nectar.
 We pulverize mountains for a handful of jewels and leave once thriving land, which supported the complexity of life, to become a blight.
 We seek the jewel in the lotus and the lotus, even more so the mud which gave it life is cast-off as garbage rather than revered as a womb of potentially endless fertility.